MaximeRobeyns/bayesian_flow_networks/README.md

 loss = model.discrete_loss(X, y, sigma_1=0.01, n=30).mean()
 ```

-Using a training loop that looks very similar to the one above for the swiss
+With a training loop that looks very similar to the one above for the swiss
 roll dataset (see `examples/two_moons_classifier_free_guidance.py` for the full
-code), we obtain the following samples throughout training (conditioning class
+code), we obtain the following samples throughout training (with the
-labels drawn uniformly at random).
+conditioning class labels drawn uniformly at random).

 ![Two-moons samples with classifier-free guidance](./examples/two_moons.png)

 The `sample` method of the `ContinuousBFN` class accepts a `cond` argument
-allowing you to provide either class labels or continuous vectors, as well as a
+which allows you to provide either class labels or continuous vectors, as well
-`cond_scale` and `rescaled_phi` argument to influence how strong the
+as a `cond_scale` and `rescaled_phi` argument to influence how strong the
 conditioning signal is.
 Note that we still have the `n_samples` argument,
 allowing us to draw multiple samples conditioned on the same input.
 If you omit
 the `cond` argument for a conditional model, unconditional samples will be